a20351766/udo.1.4.0/docs/source/network/network.md

 CC2.
 The channel configuration of the system channel is part of the network configuration, NC4.*

-We're at the end of our conceptual journey to build a sample Hyperledger Fabric blockchain network.
+We're at the end of our conceptual journey to build a sample Hyperledger UDO blockchain network.
 We've created a four organization network with two channels and three peer nodes, with two smart contracts and an ordering service.
 It is supported by four certificate authorities.
 It provides ledger and smart contract